ilchenkob/ef-core-toolbox/README.md

 #### Current status

-This is a preview version of EF Core Tools.
+This is a preview version of EF Core Toolbox.
 It supports only MS SQL Server database and contains only one tool - Database scaffolding wizard.
 This tool provides GUI for [Scaffold-DbContext](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/powershell#scaffold-dbcontext) command.
 Since you do not have to have a deal with EF Core tools commands directly, you don't need to add `Microsoft.EntityFrameworkCore.Tools` package to your .Net Core project.